Learning Outside the Classroom

 The Discovery Learning Program is a dynamic element of the College curriculum, and facilitates experiential learning beyond the walls of the traditional classroom.
 Outdoor education experiences on residential camps offer a chance for students to take greater responsibility for themselves, connect with nature and each other, explore an unfamiliar environment and learn hands-on skills.

-City Experience is a civic and social equity educational program that fosters students’ research skills, critical analysis and collaborative learning while developing their independence and initiative.
-With the city as their classroom, students explore the CBD, complete multidisciplinary tasks in a real-life context and investigate a contemporary issue.
+The Year 8 City Inquiry program fosters students’ research skills, critical analysis and collaborative learning while developing their independence and initiative.
+With the city as their classroom, students explore the CBD and engage in an inquiry project answering the question “What does it mean to be a Melbournian?”.

 Environmental Field Work